PDF(161.2 KB) View with Adobe Reader on a variety of devices

 A. No, these run on the initial connection only.
 Something like this would be slated for the future Periodic Posture Assessment feature.

 Q17.
-With respect to VPN Load Balancing (LB) and connection resume, will the client connect back directly to the cluster member it was connected to before?
+With respect to VPN Load Balancing (LB) and connection resume, does the client connect back directly to the cluster member it was connected to before?

-A: Yes, this is correct since you do not re-resolve the hostname via DNS for re-estblishment of an existing session.
+A: Yes, this is correct since you do not re-resolve the hostname via DNS for re-estblishment of a current session.